julkue/wabp/README.md

 	 - Fontawesome is used as a loading spinner if the route changes
 	 - ui-notification is used when the app crashes and a unhandled exception is thrown.
 	   It will be shown to the user.
-But ui-notification can also be used to show custom messages from inside your controller
+But ui-notification can also be used to show custom messages from inside your controllers or directives

 ## 2. Getting started
 Requirements for development: NodeJS with npm and Bower installed.